Sick's Stadium: Seattle Pilots

-It soon became obvious why Daley (who bought a stake in the Pilots) and Finley were wary about Sick's.
-The franchise agreement required the Pilots to expand Sick's Stadium to 30,000 seats by the start of the 1969 season.
-However, due to cost overruns, poor weather and other delays, only 17,000 seats were ready by opening day.
-Several of the 17,150 people who showed up had to wait three innings to take their seats because workers were still putting them together by the time of the first pitch.
-In the Pilots' defense, original plans called for them to begin play in 1971.
-However, the date was moved up two years when Senator Stuart Symington of Missouri demanded that the Pilots' expansion brethren, the Kansas City Royals, be ready for play in 1969.
-Professional baseball had been played in Kansas City in one form or another from 1883 until the A's left for Oakland after the 1967 season, and Symington would not accept the prospect of Kansas City having to wait three years for baseball to return.
-This forced Seattle to start play in 1969 as well in order to balance the schedule.
+In the Pilots' defense, they were originally set to begin play in 1971, but the date was moved up two years when Senator Stuart Symington of Missouri demanded that the Pilots' expansion brethren, the Kansas City Royals, start play in 1969.
+Professional baseball had been played in Kansas City in one form or another from 1883 until the A's left for Oakland after the 1967 season, and Symington would not accept the prospect of Kansas City having to wait three seasons for baseball to return.
+This forced Seattle to hurriedly start play in 1969 as well in order to balance the schedule.

+By the middle of the season, it was obvious that Sick's Stadium was completely inadequate even for temporary use.
 The stadium expanded to 25,000 seats by June, but many of those seats had obstructed views.
 There were no field-level camera pits, so photographers had to set up their equipment atop the grandstand roof.
 The clubhouse facilities were second-class.
-Also, no upgrades were made to the stadium's piping, resulting in almost nonexistent water pressure after the seventh inning, especially when crowds exceeded 10,000.
-This forced players to shower in their hotel rooms or at home after the game.
+Also, no upgrades were made to the stadium's piping, resulting in almost nonexistent water pressure when attendance was anywhere near capacity.
 The visiting team's announcers couldn't see any plays along third base or left field.
 The Pilots had to place a mirror in the press box, and the visiting announcers had to look into it and "refract" plays in those areas.
-By the middle of the season, it was obvious that Sick's Stadium was completely inadequate even for temporary use.

-Under the circumstances, only 678,000 fans came to see the Pilots, 20th out of 24 teams—a major reason why the team was forced into bankruptcy after only one season.
+Under the circumstances, only 678,000 fans came to see the Pilots, 20th out of 24 teams and nowhere near enough to break even.
+The team was forced into bankruptcy after only one season.
 Despite the poor stadium conditions, the ticket prices were among the highest in the major leagues.
 The team was sold out of bankruptcy court to a Milwaukee-based group on March 31, and the team moved at the end of spring training for the 1970 season and became the Milwaukee Brewers (Milwaukee had lost the Braves to Atlanta after the 1965 season).